Rules, Policies and Procedures 2022-2023

 Bicycles, Skateboards, Scooters, and Roller Blades

 Due to the number of people on the school grounds, bikes, skateboards and scooters must be walked/picked up once a child enters school grounds.
-Students bringing bikes and scooters must have a bike lock, and must secure the bike or scooter to the bike rack during school hours.
+Students bringing bikes and scooters must have a bike lock and must secure the bike or scooter to the bike rack during school hours.
 Skateboards, blades, and shoes with roller wheels (heelies) may be brought to school but must not be used on school property before, during, and after school hours.
 Skateboards, blades, and heelies must be in a student’s backpack or they will be confiscated by an adult and will only be given back to a parent/guardian.

 Supervision before school:

 The students and staff are expected to treat others with dignity and respect.
+We expect all students to be safe, responsible, and respectful and help us create that kind of environment for all of our students.

 Appropriate behaviors are expected at all school activities.
 Disruptions and abusive behaviors will not be allowed.
 Parent/guardian help and support will be requested for instances where behaviors violate the school code of conduct.